Shinobi47/test_repo/README.md

 # test_repo
-commit from another account in master branch
+commit from another account into branch2